 Shaking my head, I began walking down the hill.
 My horse was tethered to a tree at the bottom, eating grass.
 Holding his reins, we walked half-way up the hill together, where I found a stall for him in the stables and saw to it that he had sufficient hay and water.

 Continuing up the hill, I went back indoors, opening the shutters to air the place out and let in some light.
 Since it was getting on in the afternoon, I lit a lamp or two.
 Then I swept the halls on the first and second floors (the top floor with its gables and peaked roof being too much like an attic, from my point of view, and not worth the trouble).
-With a couple of towels and a bucket of water drawn from the pump, I wiped down furniture and surfaces in the dining hall, library and kitchen.
+With a couple of towels and a bucket of water drawn from the pump, I wiped down furniture and surfaces in the dining hall, study, sun room and kitchen.
 When all was done, I threw the towels in the sink, yawned and stretched.
 The place was in decent shape again, and it was time to relax and enjoy what little was left of the day.

 I found a glass and made an inspection of the sideboard, which I was gratified to find well-stocked.
 Pouring a whisky, I went out to the porch.
 There I unpacked the harp, then made myself comfortable in a chair brought out from the kitchen.
 Looking out across the garden in back, I strummed the strings idly, pausing in between to sip the whisky.
 Strummed and sipped.

 When the last taste of whisky emptied the glass, I set the tumbler down beside the harp and went for a stroll through the garden.

 The sun was setting now, and I noticed the garden had been tended fairly recently.
 But there was a weed or two here and there, which I stopped to pull up.
 Payment for the whisky, if you like.